Jars for Homemade Jar Gifts

 Choose glass containers that are in great condition, without nicks or damage of any kind.
 This is necessary for the safety and wholesomeness of any homemade jar gifts.
 Nicks and cracks can house bacteria much easier than smooth surfaces.
 It also ensures a good seal for goods that need to be in airtight containers.

 The surface qualities of the glass you choose will also make a big impact.
 For example, blue glass or other colored glass will obviously hide the contents of the jar.
 This is fine for plain looking contents but for contents that are elegantly layered by color and texture or otherwise pretty to look at, clear glass is a must.

 Lids and Closures.
-Many jars have lids that seal.
+Many jars have lids that seal air-tight.
 This is particularly important when using jars to can (preserve food) or when storing spices, bread, dessert mixes or beverages.
 Air-tight-sealed jars will keep in flavor and keep out contaminants.

 Or use lids that screw on, clamp shut (see right) or snap closed.
-A piece of colored plastic wrap can also be placed under the lid to ensure a tighter seal for your homemade gifts in a jar.
+A piece of colored plastic wrap can also be placed under the lid to ensure a tighter seal for certain homemade jar gifts.

 As you plan to create fabulous homemade jar gifts it may be fun to check out these articles: